HVAC Water Leak?Stop Damage Now

 Furnace Condensate Line

-High-efficiency furnace condensate line freezes or clogs in winter.
+High-efficiency furnace condensate line freezes or plugs up during cold snaps.

 What To Do While You Wait